-You’ll find visiting Nakhchivan as a birdwatcher hugely worthwhile.
-The landscape and feel of the place is very different.
-The region has a continental climate with cold winters and hot summers, and much of the central area is covered by orange-red steppe or semi-desert.
-The Araz river to the south marks a natural border with Iran, while the Lesser Caucasus Mountains tower across the north.
-It’s a big place but you can visit the key birdwatching sites in a few days.
-The region’s avifauna has more in common with eastern Turkey and north-western Iran than mainland Azerbaijan, and if you visit in May or early June especially you’ll see 10-12 species that you won’t see elsewhere in Azerbaijan, including Radde’s Accentor, Mongolian Finch, Trumpeter Finch, Grey-necked Bunting, Upchers Warbler, White-throated Robin, and See-see Partridge.
+Visiting Nakhchivan as a birdwatcher is a hugely worthwhile experience.
+For many birdwatchers, it is the highlight of a trip to Azerbaijan because the landscape, look and feel is very different.
+The region has a continental climate, producing very cold winters and very hot summers.
+Much of the central zone is dry highland covered by orange-red steppe or semi-desert.
+The Araz river snakes along the south and marks the border with Iran, while the Lesser Caucasus Mountains tower across the north of the territory.
+The region is large but you can visit the key birdwatching sites in two to three days.
+And the avifauna is markedly different from mainland Azerbaijan, having more in common with eastern Türkiye and north-western Iran.
+Visit here in May or early June and you can see 10-12 species not found elsewhere in Azerbaijan.

 Mongolian Finch (Eremopsaltria mongolica)

 Red-tailed Wheatear (Oenanthe chrysopygia)

 See-see Partridge (Ammoperdix griseogularis)

 Upcher’s Warbler (Hippolais languida)

 Pale Rock Sparrow (Carpospiza brachydactyla)

 Black-bellied Sandgrouse (Pterocles orientalis)